Mishalhaneef/teaminterval_machine_test/README.md

 ## Bugs and Problems

-on Search Option the data i fetching randomly not as per the query, trying to fix that.
+on Search Option the data is fetching randomly, not as per the query, trying to fix that.

 Hero widget is not working too.

-### trying to fix those bugs , but due to time limit pushing this code to repo. will  find and fix those bug and will push the code.
+#### trying to fix those bugs , but due to time limit pushing this code to repo. will  find and fix those bug and will push the code.

 ## Run The Project